lucaslegname/lucaslegname.github.io/_posts/2020-04-22-mitmproxy-tips.md

 ## Export requests

-To reproduce a bug, it is generally useful to export requests to share them with API devs for example. **mitmproxy** allows you to export requests using the **e** key.
+To reproduce a bug, it is generally useful to export requests to share them with another team for example. **mitmproxy** allows you to export requests using the **e** key.

 After selecting the export format (**cURL**, **httpie** or **raw**), you need to enter the export path.
 If you directly installed the software on you computer, just use any local path.